PriyanshK09/SoloCoder_KOC28_CipherSchools/README.md

 * Click on [Visual Studio Code](https://code.visualstudio.com/Download) and install according to your operating system.
 * Install Live server Extention from VS-Code Extension Store
 * Also install [Github Desktop](https://desktop.github.com/).

+## File Overview
+> index.html : Default HTML File which contains the container and the Home Page of the website